top of page

 Barrett, the Honors College, Arizona State University, Tempe, AZ

-Summa Cum Laude, Graduated with honors as Outstanding ASU Graduate
+Graduated Summa Cum Laude and with honors as an Outstanding ASU Graduate

 2014